 JBD was engaged by BAE Systems in September to conduct the SMB JOHN GOWLAND inclining experiment so that the stability booklet could be renewed.
 As part of this process the lifting points of the vessel were re-certified.
 The experiment was witnessed by BAE Systems (RPEQ representative) and Qinetiq (Navy Technical Bureau representative).

-JBD was approached by BAE Systems to carry out an inclining experiment one of the LLC vessels.
-The experiment was carried out at HMAS WATERHEN, and was assisted and witnessed by Qinetiq (Navy Technical Bureau representative).
-The vessels crew assisted our team perform the solid state and liquid state surveys.
-The weight movements were then carried out with successful readings taken for each movement at the FWD and aft pendulums.
-Draft measurements, water temperature and density readings were taken before and after the weight movements.
+JBD is reagularly approached by BAE Systems to carry out inclining experiments on the LLC vessels.
+These have previously been conducted at HMAS WATERHEN and HMAS KUTTABUL.
+These experiments are witnesed by either Qinetiq (on behalf of the Navy Technical Bureau, NTB) or a NTB representative.
+The vessels crew assists our team perform the solid state and liquid state surveys.
+The weight movements are then carried out with readings taken for each weight movement at the pendulum.
+Draft measurements, water temperature and density readings are taken before and after the weight movements.

 STS Young Endeavour Inclining